kuniyoshi/Tima/README.md

 # TODO

+- add global function to unfocus on escape
 - add daily total time to measurement view
 - rename export json name
 - rename work to work color or other